DevExpress/testcafe/docs/articles/documentation/reference/test-api/test/skip.md

 ---
 # Test.skip Method

-Specifies that TestCafe should not run this test.
+Specifies that TestCafe should not run the test.

 ```text
 test.skip